ricmarques/moon/README.md

  1. Each winning investor will get a proportion of the total EXPs invested in the project and their personal investment.
  1. This will act as the return of their investment and will hopefully be a good incentive to put EXPs in projects that deserve them.
 To put in other words, if you invested on a winning project, then you will be rich in the end.
 If not, then you'll lose your EXPs.
  1. The investors with more EXPs in the end, after the final dividends distribution, will also win prizes and public recognition for their work.

+## Tools

+Here is a list of tools that will help you navigate through the world of a Blockchain:

+ * [Pixels Camp Wallet][22], and how to [setup][10] your wallet.
+ * [Block explorer][40], based on [Etherchain light][41].
+ * [ERC20 explorer][42], source [here][43].
+ * Example scripts and code snippets to get you started with advanced stuff.

+## Technical information

+Our Testnet runs on Azure, courtesy of Microsof Portugal.
+It has 4 nodes, 2 of which are mining (geths), and 2 other are used to expose the RPC interface (geth) and support the block explorers (parity).

+We've tuned the network dificulty to mine new blocks very frequently, every 10 seconds more or less.

+The RPC interface lives at: `http://moon.pixels.camp:8545`

+*Please don't abuse the Testnet with DDoS requests, unnecessary traffic or other possible exploits.
+This is a big experiment built for the Pixels Camp community to learn and have fun, not for profit and hacking purposes.
+We know it's tempting, but be cooperative.*

+## Technical documentation

+If you want to know more about Ethereum, we suggest you start here:

+ - [Main website][101]
+ - [What is ether][102]
+ - [A 101 Noob Intro to Programming Smart Contracts on Ethereum][103]
+ - [Contract tutorial][104]

 [1]: https://theethereum.wiki/w/index.php/ERC20_Token_Standard
 [2]: http://theoatmeal.com/comics/exposure